-- The module mark can be no further than 10% below the pass-mark. - Compensation is at Exam Board discretion.
-In year 1, the Exam Board may consider a resit more appropriate. - A student can have no more than 15 ECTS of compensated modules in each year of their degree, but the Exam Board would not normally compensate more than one module in year 2.
+- The module mark can be no further than 10% below the pass-mark. - A student can have no more than 15 ECTS of compensated modules across their whole degree programme. - Compensation is at Exam Board discretion.
+In year 1, the Exam Board may consider a resit more appropriate. - The Exam Board would not normally compensate more than one module in year 1.